MBA Application Rounds: When should you apply?

 That’s exactly the approach we took with Helena when she was preparing her own application to Columbia Business School, the only MBA she applied to.

-In her words, “Ellin knows the specifics of each school, and knew how to tell my story in a way that stood out.
+In her words, “My consultant knew the specifics of each school and how to tell my story in a way that stood out.
 She was very dedicated to helping deliver the best application possible and treated my application like it was her own.
 She was really committed to making me succeed, and I really believe I could not have done without her!

 We’ve helped numerous clients like Helena secure spots at elite MBAs like Columbia Business School.